Skip to content

 You can use a Low G on any ukulele; make sure not to use a wound string on a plastic fretboard (like our Travel Series).
 It is possible that the nut may need to be adapted for the Low G string, but try it first and see if it works.
 If you need to adjust the nut for Low G and don’t feel comfortable doing the work yourself, find a local luthier to help you.

-Yes, with one caveat.
-In many cases, you can reverse the order of the strings, and things will be just fine.
+For ukuleles with symmetric sides (no cutaway) and no electronics, you can reverse the order of the strings, and things will be just fine.
 However, the C string is larger than the E string, and the grooves in the nut reflect the thickness of the strings.
 It is possible that the nut may need to be modified to be slightly wider for the new position of the C string, and it is possible–especially if the action on the ukulele has been lowered–that the E string could buzz in its new location.
 If either of these things are true, and you are not comfortable with diagnosing the problem–visit a luthier in your area that can help you out.

 Flight uses the Double C1U pickup in some of its models, which is a sound hole mounted active pickup.
 If you are looking to change the batteries in the pickup, there is a separate entry for that process in the FAQ, which includes a video.